Biographies of Presenters (Listed Alphabetically)

 Nick Greiner

-This will be Nick’s fifth TransWeek; he attended his first Fair with his trans parent, Sibil.
-Nick was inspired by the organizers and fellow attendees and extremely honored to receive the Mr. Congeniality Award.
+This will be Nick’s eighth TransWeek; he attended his first Fair with his trans parent, Sibil.
+Nick was inspired by the organizers and fellow attendees and extremely honored to receive the Mr. Congeniality Award as well as the Fantasia Fair award.
 He lives in Philadelphia where he is an out transman involved in his local LGBT community, including co-facilitating an open trans* group.
 He and his mom, Sibil, share their story in workshops and talks to promote visibility.
 He served proudly in the U.S. Coast Guard under Don’t Ask Don’t Tell and vowed to never hide again after he was honorably discharged.

 Lauren Kong